manjumaney/InstructorAvailabilitySystem/README.md

 * Provide admins with **real-time insights** for decision-making
 * Build a system that is **scalable and easy to manage**

+Note: The live dashboard and database are restricted due to access policies.
+Screenshots/Video are provided for demonstration.

 ## How it works (high-level)